RichGuk/vim-files/README.markdown

     git submodule init
     git submodule update

-Then in your ~/.vimrc and ~/.gvimrc add the following lines before any personal setting:
+Then in your ~/.vimrc and ~/.gvimrc add the following lines before any personal settings:

 **.vimrc**: